List of Fables characters: Briar Rose

 In the Fairest story arc Wide Awake, a bottle imp tells Ali Baba, who is seeking treasures in the burned down city, about the sleeping girl that is blessed with eternal wealth and riches, but needs to be woken with true love's kiss from a prince.
 Ali Baba sneaks into the goblins' encampment and kisses the sleeping Briar Rose, who awakens from the spell, along with the Snow Queen.
 The Snow Queen seeks vengeance on Rose for putting her to sleep for years, and takes both of them captive.
 Instead of killing them, the Snow Queen forces Jonah the bottle imp to tell her stories of Briar Rose's life, as the Snow Queen "is addicted to good stories", and Jonah is very good at telling stories.
 While Ali Baba and Briar are forced to spend time with Lumi, Ali Baba realizes that he has no feelings for Briar after all, but is in love with Lumi.
 It is revealed that because Ali Baba risked his life to wake and rescue Briar Rose, his actions fell under the definition of true, but not romantic, love.

 Briar also defeats Hadeon the Destroyer, the evil fairy from the fairy tale.
 Briar's fairy godmothers then turn Hadeon into a car that can travel to any world, and the spaces between worlds.
 The car has to serve one thousand times before it will revert to Hadeon.
 Briar uses the car to travel back to the newly re-built Fabletown, as seen in the Fables story arc Snow White.
 When the car has been used nine hundred and ninety-nine times, she plans to take it to the junkyard and have Hadeon destroyed in a car crusher.
 In the Fairest graphic novel Fairest In All the Land, Briar Rose is revealed to be having a secret relationship with the dryad Prince Aspen, something no one in Fabletown knew about, but a murderous Goldilocks murdered the two for giving into "carnal" desires, burning them both together.
 Cinderella is able to resurrect her, but she could not bring back Prince Aspen.

 Briar Rose's ultimate fate is given in the next-to-last compilation, Fables: Happily Ever After.
 After many years of adventuring, Briar Rose, who had been scratched by an undead blade, begins to succumb to a zombie-like curse.
 She returns to Fabletown to collect Hadeon, who has exactly one ride left before returning to her own form.
-Briar Rose commands Hadeon to take her "to the end of the universe" and then pricks her finger, declaring that if she must turn into an undead horror, she will not be awake for it and will keep her oath to prevent Hadeon from harming anyone ever again.
+Briar Rose commands Hadeon to take her "to the end of the universe" and then pricks her finger, declaring that if she must turn into an undead horror, she will not be awake for it and will keep her oath to prevent Hadeon from harming anyone again.